By Emily Brooks · Oct 24, 2025

-# Check IPv4 address (A record)
+# Check for an IPv4 address

 dig A example.com +short

-# Check IPv6 address (AAAA record)
+# Check for an IPv6 address

 dig AAAA example.com +short